-Generally, in order to determine a skeleton's age at death, the pubic symphysis degeneration (Brooks and Suchey 1990), the auricular surface morphology (Lovejoy et al. 1985), the degeneration of the sternal rib ends of the fourth ribs (Iscan et al. 1984), the fusion of the medial clavicle (Cox and Mays 2000; 65), the dental attrition (Miles 1963, 2001) and the level of cranial suture closure (Meindl and Lovejoy 1985) are analysed.
-In this case, cranial suture closure could not be used as the skull was too incomplete and the degeneration of the sternal rib ends was not suitable as the ends of the fourth ribs were not present in the assemblage.
-The other techniques were undertaken on Skeleton 1.
-Firstly the skeleton was identified to have fully fused epiphyses in the femoral head and in the humerus indicating that they were adult.
-Furthermore, the medial clavicle was fused, which is the last skeletal element to fuse in the body, verifying that the skeleton was over 21 years of age.
-The auricular surface and pubic symphysis morphology of the pelvis indicate that the skeleton was between 21 years and 53 years of age.
-Using the dental attrition methodology, the age of the individual was estimated at between 25 and 35 years old.
-Overall it appears that this individual was aged between 25 and 35 years old when they died.
+In order to determine the skeleton's age at death, several elements were analysed.
+The skull was not complete enough to use, however other methods were employed.
+Firstly the skeleton was identified to have fully fused epiphyses in the femoral head and in the right distal humerus indicating that the individual was an adult.
+Furthermore, the medial clavicle was fused, which is the last skeletal element to fuse in the body, verifying that the individual was over twenty one years of age.
+The auricular surface and pubic symphysis morphology of the pelvis indicate that the skeleton was between twenty one years and fifty three years of age.
+Using the dental attrition, the age of the individual was estimated at between twenty five and thirty five years old.